onflow/docs/docs/ecosystem/faucets.md

 ### Funding Your Account

-If you already have a Flow account, you can fund it simply from the Faucet's landing page.
+If you already have a Flow account, you can fund it directly from the Faucet's landing page.
 Simply paste the address of the account you want to fund, complete the CAPTCHA, and click "Fund Your Account."

 ![fund-your-account](./faucet-fund-account.png)